mebobby2/devops23/README.md

 Rolling back a release that introduced database changes is often not possible.
 Even when it is, rolling forward is usually a better option when practicing continuous deployment with high-frequency releases limited to a small scope of changes.

+### Ingress Controllers
+Ingress objects manage external access to the applications running inside a Kubernetes cluster.
+While, at first glance, it might seem that we already accomplished that through Kubernetes Services, they do not make the applications truly accessible.
+We still need forwarding rules based on paths and domains, SSL termination and a number of other features.
+In a more traditional setup, we’d probably use an external proxy and a load balancer.
+Ingress provides an API that allows us to accomplish these things, in addition to a few other features we expect from a dynamic cluster.

+Unlike other types of Controllers that are typically part of the kube-controller-manager binary, Ingress Controller needs to be installed separately.
+Instead of a Controller, kube-controller-manager offers Ingress resource that other third-party solutions can utilize to provide requests forwarding and SSL features.
+In other words, Kubernetes only provides an API, and we need to set up a Controller that will use it.

+Fortunately, the community already built a myriad of Ingress Controllers.
 ## Issues
 ### Docker Networking
 https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds